Before running my own business, I thought higher management was over-reacting when I would hear the phrase, “There’s no downtime in business.”

 Since I am the founder of the company, most of the tech stuff I do on my own until I can hire someone to do it.
 Thankfully my strategy organizer helps with the creative thinking details for products and marketing.

 Considering I am learning as I am going, I’ve taught myself web design.
-Which has me standing by my belief, “there is no downtime in business,” especially if you want it to be successful.
+Which has me standing by my belief, “there are no downtime in business,” especially if you want it to be successful.

 Hell, I needed so much control over my business to make sure my customers are only receiving the best of the best I can do and started growing my tea garden.